oneops/oneops-training/includes/user-1-beginner.md

 At the end of this class, you should: <!-- .element: class="fragment" -->

 - Understand the reasons to use OneOps <!-- .element: class="fragment" -->
-- Be able to create a simple assembly <!-- .element: class="fragment" -->
+- Be able to create a simple cloud application <!-- .element: class="fragment" -->
 - Run it in operation <!-- .element: class="fragment" -->
 - Know the OneOps terminology <!-- .element: class="fragment" -->